 Madeira Lesser Noctule Nyctalus leisleri verrucosus

-An endemic subspecies of Madeira that is considered critically threaten as it has a reduced area of occurrence (Madeira Island) and its habitat quality is gradually becoming lost.
-Its population is estimated in less than a thousand adults and none is known about its trends.
+An endemic subspecies from Madeira that is considered critically threaten, again due to its reduced area of occurrence only in Madeira Island and due to the lost of habitat.
+Its population is estimated in less than a thousand adults and very little is known about its trends.

-Habitat - It is a forest species, usually associated with well developed leaf trees.
-It can be found mainly in trees holes though sometimes it is seen around buildings.
-It hunts in a great diversity of habitats though this bat species give more importance to places near forests, lakes or pastries.
+Habitat - It is usually a forest species, associated with well developed leaf trees though it hunts in a great diversity of habitats.
+It can be found mainly in trees' holes though sometimes it is seen around buildings.
+Although this bat species give more importance to forest it can also be found around lakes or pastures.

 Grey Long-eared Bat Plecotus austriacus